-Pediment alluvium, which-caps the Goldens Ranch Formation in the Tapping an erose and writers do not on the a director South Hills, reflects an old erosional surface that developed during For may undirate my consider you at of uplate one in the My and have in and after uplift of the South Hills area.
-The pediment alluvium VERTIN FIRM (which is 0-20 feet thick, is very similar in texture and composition to the material that forms the old alluvial fans to the east. most noticeable difference is the increased abundance of volcanic clasts and the local occurrence of red, semi- to moderatelyconsolidated, pebbly sandstone and sandy limestone.
+Pediment alluvium, which caps the Goldens Ranch Formation in the South Hills, reflects an old erosional surface that developed during and after uplift of the South Hills area.
+The pediment alluvium, which is 0-20 feet thick, is very similar in texture and composition to the material that forms the old alluvial fans to the east.
+The most noticeable difference is the increased abundance of volcanic clasts and the local occurrence of red, semi- to moderatelyconsolidated, pebbly sandstone and sandy limestone.
 The red, pebbly sandstone and sandy limestone which occur locally as pods between the Goldens Ranch Formation and the poorly consolidated upper pediment alluvium may represent local ponds that formed on the erosional surface (Oviatt, personal communication, 1989).
-Like the older alluvial fans, the pediment alluvium occurs at relatively higher above the current drainage. elevations, Feflecting the uplift and dissection that occurred after deposition.
+Like the old alluvial fans, the pediment alluvium occurs at relatively high levations, reflecting the uplift and dissection that occurred after deposition.

-The distribution of the pediment alluvium and the alluvial fans reflects Lustig's (1969) prediction that areas with larger highlands favor alluvial fan development, and areas with lower highlands favor
+The distribution of the pediment alluvium and the alluvial fans reflects Lustig's (1969) prediction that areas with larger highlands favor alluvial fan development, and areas with lower highlands favor pediment development.

-The age of the older alluvial fans and the pediment alluvium is unknown and their correlation tendential.

-They are no older than Early Miocene because they formed after the development of the plateau and the onset of (retrine)

-Basin and Range faulting.
-They are no younger than Earliest

-Pleistocene because Lake Bonneville sediments locally surround the plateau of hills that these old alluvial deposits cap.
+The age of the older alluvial fans and the pediment alluvium is not known for certain.
+They are no older than Early Miocene because they formed after the development of the plateau and the onset of Basin and Range faulting.
+They are no younger than Earliest Pleistocene because Lake Bonneville sediments locally surround the bases of hills that these old alluvial deposits cap.

-A solitary alluvial fan (mapped-as (Qaf) in this study)

-corresponding to Qaf3 of Clark (1987), was mapped in the NW corner of by a ganger fan and is facted. the quadrangle.
-This fan is very dissected, faulted, and higher in the light-brown about distributed by the light-brown poorly-sorted, clay- to boulder-size material that is Many of the larger claste are carbonete rock publicly derived from the Hagshoff fac (lank) subangular to subrounded.
-The poorly-sorted nature of the deposit, plus-its proximity to the mouth of a deeply incised canyon that cuts through the Flagstaff Formation, indicate that this fan is a debris flow as Clark (1987) suggested.
-Clark (1987) estimates that the fan is at least 50 feet thick.
+A solitary alluvial fan (mapped as Qaf in this study) corresponding to Qaf3 of Clark (1987) was mapped in the NW corner of the quadrangle.
+This fan is very dissected, faulted, and higher in elevation than a younger fan which surrounds it.
+It is composed of light-brown, poorly-sorted, clay- to boulder-size material that is subangular to subrounded.
+The poorly-sorted nature of the deposit, plus its proximity to the mouth of a deeply incised canyon that cuts through the Flagstaff Formation, indicate that this fan is a debris flow as Clark (1987) suggested.
+Clark (1987) estimates that the fan a/h/h deis at least 50 feet thick.
 Based on its relatively high elevation and on the very dissected and faulted nature of the fan, it formed either in the Latest Tertiary or Earliest Quaternary.